GS Yuasa: GS

-GS was established in 1917 and is an abbreviation comprising the initials of Genzou Shimadzu (the founder's name of Japan Storage Battery).
-He was also the founder of Shimadzu Corporation.
+GS was established in 1917 and is an abbreviation comprising the initials of Genzou Shimadzu Jr. who founded Japan Storage Battery in 1917.
+He was also the second president of Shimadzu Corporation founded in 1875 by his father, Genzo Shimadzu Sr. (島津 源蔵, Shimazu Genzō).

 GS Yuasa

 In 2004, Yuasa Corporation merged with Japan Storage Battery to form GS Yuasa Corporation.

 As of 2014, GS Yuasa had 9 plants for manufacturing industrial lead-acid and NiCd batteries and 5 plants for Li-Ion cells.
 GS Yuasa also sells other products including power supplies, lamps and motorcycle batteries.
 Now the top power sports battery producer, Yuasa provides nearly 90% of the batteries used in power sport vehicles in North America.

 Joint ventures

 GS Yuasa was one of the active players in the electric vehicle battery industry during the late 2000s to early 2010s when numerous battery vendors largely from Japan had formed alliances with car manufacturers to enter the novel market of EV.

 Lithium Energy Japan

 In 2007, GS Yuasa and Mitsubishi Motors have formed an alliance and started a joint venture named Lithium Energy Japan (LEJ) that develops and manufactures lithium-ion batteries for automotive and industrial use.
 The Mitsubishi i-MiEV, the first mass-produced electric car, was equipped with the batteries from LEJ.